 Baltic Sea Festival to showcase concert version of acclaimed opera

 Höstsonaten – Autumn Sonata is the meeting of a story by cinema legend Ingmar Bergman and the music of Sebastian Fagerlund, one of the most highly acclaimed Finnish composers of his generation.
-The opera, which drew sell-out audiences to the Finnish National Opera in the 2017–2018 season, will be performed as a concert version at the Baltic Sea Festival in Sweden next August.
+The opera, which drew sell-out audiences to the Finnish National Opera in the 2017–2018 season, was performed as a concert version at the Baltic Sea Festival in Sweden in August 2018.

 The Finnish National Ballet was on tour in Tokyo and Osaka in Japan in April 2017, with six performances at the Bunkamura Orchard Hall in Tokyo on 22–25 April and two performances in Osaka on 29–30 April.
 Nearly half of the members of the FNB were on the tour.
 The programme included a gala performance featuring extracts from the FNB’s foremost productions, such as Swan of Tuonela by Imre Eck to music by Sibelius and scenes from Swan Lake, Don Quixote and Ballet Pathétique by Jorma Uotinen.
 The gala culminated with a Moomin ballet, Moomin and the Magician’s Hat, specifically designed for the Japan tour, based on Tove Jansson’s book Trollkarlens hatt (Finn Family Moomintroll).
 This new work is choreographed by Kenneth Greve to music by Tuomas Kantelinen.